Montville Township High School: Awards, recognition and rankings

 In its listing of "America's Best High Schools 2016", the school was ranked 198th out of 500 best high schools in the country; it was ranked 31st among all high schools in New Jersey and 15th among the state's non-magnet schools.

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 415th in the nation among participating public high schools and 34th among schools in New Jersey.

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 41st in New Jersey and 1,346th nationwide.
 In Newsweek's May 22, 2007 issue, ranking the country's top high schools, Montville High School was listed in 964th place, the 28th-highest ranked school in New Jersey.

 The school was the 51st-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 39th in the state of 328 schools in 2012, after being ranked 47th in 2010 out of 322 schools listed.
 The magazine ranked the school 54th in 2008 out of 316 schools.
 The school was ranked 49th in the magazine's September 2006 issue, which included 316 schools across the state.

-Schooldigger.com ranked the school tied for 114th out of 389 public high schools statewide in its 2012 rankings (a decrease of 42 positions from the 2011 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (88.2%) and language arts literacy (96.7%) components of the High School Proficiency Assessment (HSPA).
+In 2025, SchoolDigger ranked Montville Township High School 50th out of 429 New Jersey public high schools, with strong proficiency results and a high four-year graduation rate. the U.S. News & World Report 2025 list places the school 62nd in New Jersey and 1,361st nationally.

 Graduate statistics

 Based on data for the Class of 2017 from the New Jersey School Report Card, the graduation rate was 99%.
 Average SAT scores were 581 Mathematics, 548 Critical Reading and 554 Writing, for a composite score of 1683, vs. statewide averages of 496/521/497 and a composite of 1514; Of students who took the SAT, 65.1% met the standard of college readiness with a composite score of 1550, vs. a statewide average of 44.6%.
 There were 19 AP courses offered / exams taken, with 42.1% of students taking at least one exam and 84.5% scoring 3 or above.
+In more recent years, Montville has maintained a graduation rate above 97%, with a majority of students continuing on to post-secondary education.
+The school now offers more than 20 Advanced Placement courses, with over 80% of AP exam takers scoring 3 or higher, consistently above state and national averages.
+Montville students also perform strongly on the ACT and SAT, and each year several qualify as National Merit Scholarship semifinalists or finalists.